madees/dbaudio-DS100-Chataigne-Module/README.md

 Its Index correspond to the "DS100 matrix input" number, so you can choose which object you want to retreive parameters.
 If "Get SoundObjects" module parameter is on, the values will be retrieved continuously at Update Rate.
 If not, you'll have update only when the device sent them to you, generally by answering back when you change this SoundObject parameters with a command.

-#### - Values>Sound Objects Positions
+#### - Values>All Sound Objects Positions
-This container receives all (64) Sound Objects positions (X,Y,Z) triplets in Default Coordinate Mapping from "Get SO Positions XYZ" option.
+This container receives all Sound Objects positions (X,Y,Z) triplets in Default Coordinate Mapping from "Get SO Positions XYZ" option.
 Splitted in three sub containers : (X,Y,Z), (X,Y) and Z, to ease mappings, especially in Sequences>Mapping2D>Recorder for multiple objects positions, and Z to FG level for elevation effects.

+#### - Values>All Sound Objects Level metering
+This container receives all Sound Objects enveloppe level metering, depending on "Get SO level" options.

+#### - Values>All Sound Objects En-Space sends
+This container receives all Sound Objects En-SPace sends levels, depending on "Get SO En-Space sends" options.

 ## Commands
 Commands are ready to use with the "Command tester" tool, or as outputs from the State machine and Sequences in Time Machine, or from your own scripts.
 As an example, you can create a Sequence, add a Mapping 2D and use as outputs the command coordinateMappingPosition2DCartesian to generate sound objects displacements cues.

 #### Common arguments
 - gain is in dB, float, -120 to +24 range
-- object is sound object (input matrix channel), integer, 1 to 64 range
+- object is sound object number (input matrix channel), integer, 1 to 128 range (depends on harware variant, sampling rate or licence)
 - mapping is the DS100 coordinate mapping area as specified in R1, integer.
 0 will use the global module parameter, or specific area form 1 to 4.

 > [!NOTE]